lucified/lucify-component-builder/API.md

 ### Options for multi-page React-router projects

 - `pageDefs`: list of objects containing page metadata for all entry points.
 For each object, the same attributes as allowed for `pageDef` are recognized.
 They are optional.
 However, a `path` attribute is mandatory.
 It is the page's web path below `assetContext`.

-### Options for projects with multiple embeds

-`embedDefs`: object containing definitions of all embeds build within project.
-Recognizes the same attributes that are allowed for `pageDef`.
-They are optional.
-The following additional attributes are mandatory:
-- `path`: The embeds' web path below `assetContext`
-- `componentPath`: File system path to the React component bootstrapping the embed (`.jsx`).

 ## `LUCIFY_ENV`